W. Tate Brady: Eponym

 Brady built a mansion known as "Arlington" that was patterned after the ancestral home of the Lee family in Virginia.
 It later became known as Brady Mansion.
 The mansion was bought by former NFL first-round draft pick and Tulsa native, Felix Jones, in 2016 and is now known as Skyline Mansion.
 It can be seen on the cover of Fire in Little Africa, a groundbreaking album released in May 2021 on Motown's sub-label Black Forum.
 The album consists of original material that was written and recorded by a collective of Oklahoma hip hop artists to commemorate the 100th anniversary of the Tulsa race massacre, which W. Tate Brady took part in organizing, and was recorded over a five-day period in March 2020.
 Studios were set up at the Greenwood Cultural Center and at the Skyline Mansion.

-In September 2017, the Brady Arts District Business Association voted to change the name of the district, north of downtown, to the Tulsa Arts District in order to sever ties completely with the street's original namesake.
+In September 2017, the Brady Arts District Business Association voted to change the name of the district, north of downtown, to the Tulsa Arts District in order to completely sever ties with the street's original namesake.